 Brown Leaves

-The leaves turn brown due to lack of water or humidity.
+The leaves tend to turn brown due to lack of water or humidity.
 Make sure to keep the soil evenly moist at all times, and mist them regularly if the air is dry.

-Also, as they age, they tend to start dying out in the middle.
+Also, as Tradescantia plants age, they tend to start dying out in the middle.
 When this happens, you can prune the vines and dead leaves to refresh the plant.

 Learn more about what causes brown leaves and how to fix them here.